syncthing/docs/specs/bep-v1.rst

 The **cert name** field indicates the expected certificate name for this device.
 It is commonly blank, indicating to use the implementation default.

-The **max local version** field contains the highest local file version number of the files in the index.
+The **max sequence** field contains the highest sequence number of the files in the index.
 See :ref:`deltaidx` for the usage of this field.

 The **introducer** field is set for devices that are trusted as cluster introducers.